-46. Spring Security FAQ
+15.5 Spring Security FAQ

-- Section 46.1, "General Questions"

-- Section 46.2, "Common Problems"

-- Section 46.3, "Spring Security Architecture Questions"

-- Section 46.4, "Common "Howto" Requests"
+- the section called "General Questions" - the section called "Common Problems" - the section called "Spring Security Architecture Questions" - the section called "Common "Howto" Requests"

-46.1 General Questions
+General Questions

 - 1. the section called "Will Spring Security take care of all my application security requirements?" - 2. the section called "Why not just use web.xml security?" - 3. the section called "What Java and Spring Framework versions are required?" - 4. the section called "I'm new to Spring Security and I need to build an application that supports CAS single sign-on over HTTPS, while allowing Basic authentication locally for certain URLs, authenticating against multiple back end user information sources (LDAP and JDBC).
-I've copied some configuration files I found but it doesn't work.
-What could be wrong?"
+I've copied some configuration files I found but it doesn't work."